Laser projector: Types of laser projectors

-Industrial Laser Projectors
+Industrial laser projectors

-Industrial laser projectors have been on the market since about 2002/2003.
+Industrial laser projectors have been on the market since the early 2000s.
 Laser projectors are mainly used as optical guidance systems.
 They enable working without templates in many manufacturing processes by showing directly on the workpiece how material needs to be positioned or mounted, so that the employee is led by manual or semiautomatic productional processes visually.